reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 Let us see an example of defining a route with the Splitter and Aggregate integration patterns.
 Here we will consider a hypothetical scenario of building a REST API for an E-Commerce application for processing an order placed by a customer.
 We will expect our order processing API to perform the following steps:

 1. Fetch the list of items from the shopping cart
-2. Fetch price of each order line item in the cart
+2. Fetch the price of each order line item in the cart
 3. Calculate the sum of prices of all order line items to generate the order invoice.

 After finishing step 1, we want to fetch the price of each order line item in parallel in step 2, since they are not dependent on each other.
 There are multiple ways of doing this kind of processing.